Inklingo

 nounA2general

-Use 'tema' when referring to the main topic or theme of a discussion, presentation, book, or study.
+Use 'tema' when referring to the main topic or theme of a discussion, meeting, or general area of study.

 Two simplified cartoon characters sitting at a small table, both looking intently at a single, brightly colored, stylized apple placed in the center of the table, representing the focus of their conversation.